BrianSemiglia/BSThreadSafeCoreDataOperationQueue/README.md

 ==============================
 A custom NSManagedObjectContext for non-blocking, thread-safe operations with Core Data. iOS 4+
 - - -
-BSThreadSafeManagedObjectContext serves as a proxy to it's underlying parent context.
+BSThreadSafeManagedObjectContext serves as a read-only proxy to it's underlying parent context.
 The parent context is created on demand the first time a thread-safe managed object context is created and remains a singleton for the remaining session.
 From then on any thread-safe contexts created save to that parent context.
 The parent context runs on a static serial NSOperationQueue in the background.